isaacnmm/pestpolicy-hugo2XX/content/posts/house-lizard-lifespan/index.md

 House Lizard Lifespan - Probably you have come across the house lizard (commonly known as house gecko) in your house, yard, compound or zoo and wonder how long these vertebrate s live.
 Could House Lizards live just like human beings or survive for a couple of weeks?
-*So, whats the house lizards lifespan?�*
+*So, whats the house lizards lifespan?*
 **The simple answer is, house lizard live for 4 to 6 years on average.
 However, this lifespan is subject to factors such as the care given, environment/climate and availability of basic needs for the house lizard. **
 **Some house lizards may even live slightly longer than 6 years if the above factors are maintained.
-On the other hand, skin shedding problems and wounding occurrences may lower the lifespan of the house lizards.�**
+On the other hand, skin shedding problems and wounding occurrences may lower the lifespan of the house lizards.**

 ## What's the House Lizard Lifespan?
 The house lizard (also known as house gecko) has a life span of 4 to 6 years on average.
 This period is subjects to factors such as environment/climate, care given and availability of basic needs.